 I saw the band twice the last time they toured the UK on the Clockwork Angels tour and with the added string section their music took on a dimension I'd never heard previously.
 It was stunning.
-But for the 40th anniversary tour, the North American segment wrapped up quite a while back and there's been no announcement of tours for anywhere else, so I am beginning to suspect that that's it; as it may well be the last time the band will tour, I will be very disappointed if I don't get to see them at least one more time :-(
+But for their 40th anniversary tour, which turned out to be their last, the band toured North America, and that was it.
+European fans like me didn't get the chance to say farewell, which was disappointing.

 I first saw Mr Satriani play live back in the 80s.
 He instantly became one of my favourite guitarists and he's an incredible player.
 He has produced some of my favourite pieces of music over the years; the single note feedback at the start of "Flying in a blue dream" still makes the hair on the back of my neck stand on end.
 Great stuff.